-Chromebook Checkout Procedure:
+Chromebook Checkout Procedures:

-- Parents and scholars must read, agree, and sign the Chromebook Use and Digital Citizenship Agreement.
-Note: It is the school's intention that each scholar will be assigned the same Chromebook for the duration of their enrollment at Asheville PEAK Academy Academic Charter. - Scholars will be given a charging cable to accompany their chromebook. - Chromebooks will be collected at the end of the school year for maintenance, cleaning, and software installations.
-Every attempt will be made for scholars to retain their original Chromebook each year that they attend the Charter school.
+- Parents and scholars must read, agree, and sign the Chromebook Use and Digital Citizenship Agreement. - Scholars will be given a charging cable to accompany their chromebook. - Chromebooks will be collected at the end of the school year for maintenance, cleaning, and software installations.
 All Chromebooks are the property of Asheville PEAK Academy Academic Charter School and are subject to the same guidelines as other school property.
 Failure to turn in a Chromebook and charger will result in the scholar being charged the full replacement cost of these items.